Eldynn/index/README.md

 Use `npm run build`, the output is located in build/

-Use `npm test` to run the test suite
+Use `npm test` to run the test suites

 Use `npm run docs` to generate the documentation in docs/